 PreventDisease.Com article entitled "Replace Spelt With Wheat For Improved Health" Easy to read, informative article on some of the differences between spelt and modern wheat, and the benefits of spelt.
 (Good for lowering the bad cholesterol known as LDL!)

-Eat Right 4 Your Blood Type - the diet created by New York Time's best seller, Dr. Peter D'Adamo which recommends spelt as the grain of choice for O blood types (“Want a quick and easy way to begin eating Right 4 Your Type - or a way to help others start?
+Eat Right 4 Your Blood Type - the diet created by New York Time's best seling author and doctor, Dr. Peter D'Adamo recommends spelt as the grain of choice for O blood types (“Want a quick and easy way to begin eating Right 4 Your Type - or a way to help others start?
 Simply replace wheat bread with spelt bread (if you’re blood type O or type A trying to lose weight”).

 The Low FODMAP diet created in Australia, and now internationally acclaimed to help people who suffer with IBS – recommends spelt as a replacement for wheat.